Network · Ports

 21

-FTP is used for file transfer.
-It is older and often replaced by more secure alternatives such as SFTP or SCP.
+Used for file transfer.
+Older, and often replaced by more secure SFTP or SCP.

 SSH